Skip main navigation

 Specification:

-You will need to demonstrate your understanding of the relevance of the MRS Code of Conduct to your work.
-You may have had problems to solve that raised ethical issues, been responsible for ensuring compliance with the MRS Code of Conduct, or had to intervene to ensure that research was conducted according to MRS Regulations and guidelines.
-This may include managing fieldwork involving hard-to-reach or vulnerable people or on sensitive topics.
+You may have had problems to solve which raised ethical issues or you may have been responsible for ensuring compliance with the MRS Code of Conduct.
+You may have been asked for data that may compromise participant confidentiality.
+You may have had to intervene to ensure that research was undertaken in accordance with MRS Regulations and guidelines.
+You may have managed fieldwork involving hard to reach or vulnerable people or on a sensitive topic.

 Assessment: